Tema Motorway

-The Tema Motorway is a 19 km highway that links Tema to Accra—capital of Ghana.
-It is the only motorway in Ghana.
+The Tema Motorway officially known as the N1 Highway is a 19 km highway that links Tema to Accra—capital of Ghana.
+It is the only motorway in Ghana., is a major highway in Ghana that connects the capital city of Accra with the industrial city of Tema.

 History

 The highway was opened to traffic in November 1965 to link the harbour city of Tema to Accra.
 It was built under the administration of Kwame Nkrumah, the first president of Ghana.
 Its construction was fashioned after the Autobahn in Germany and was purposed to be the first in motorway systems that would link major towns and cities in Ghana.

-Street lights
+Streetlights

-A major problem that existed on the motorway was that of poor illumination.
-The motorway had no street lights when it was completed in 1964.
+A major problem that existed on the motorway and still exists is the lack of street lights.
+The motorway had no streetlights when it was completed in 1964.
 In June 2002, the Ghana News Agency reported that the Government of Ghana was to spend 1.95 million cedis to light up the motorway.
 The project was to commemorate the country's Golden Jubilee in 2007.
 The project had challenges that delayed its completion of the Accra–Tema Motorway.
 It was suspended due to cable thefts.
 The problem led to plain-clothed policemen patrolling the motorway.
-Unfortunately, not all of the mounted street lights on the motorway are functional.
+Unfortunately, not all of the mounted streetlights on the motorway are functional.